top of page

 3. Added sugar, by various terminology, including corn syrup (naturally occurring sugar in whole foods, such as fruit, is fine because it is balanced by fiber).

-4. Refined flour (this is ordinary "wheat"/"enriched" flour, which is the equivalent of sugar, and displaces needed fiber; prefer "whole grain").
+4. Refined flour (this is ordinary "wheat"/"enriched" flour, which is the equivalent of sugar, and displaces needed fiber; prefer "whole grain"; and furthermore, the "enrichments" contain TOXIC, CARCINOGENIC IRON, a very, very, very underrated problem).

 5. Refined salt (pure sodium chloride disrupts body chemistry; real sea salt, with 60+ natural minerals, is preferred, but it is virtually nonexistent as an alternative additive in packaged or restaurant foods, regardless of the deceptive labeling).